 This certificate is available for students who are interested in employment in the IT field with a specialization in personal computer technician.
 Requires 16 credit hours.
+Gainful employment information for certificates in the Computer Information Systems program can be found at www.kish.edu/cis.

+CIS 140 Networking Fundamentals (4)

+CIS 170 Introduction to UNIX (3)

+(7)

-CIS 140 CIS 170 Networking Fundamentals Introduction to UNIX (4) (3) (7) Spring Ser CIS 142 nester PC Repair and Configuration (3) (3) Fall Semes Windows Server Fundamentals I (3) CIS 184 Windows Professional Configuration (3) (6)
+CIS 142 PC Repair and Configuration (3) (3)

+(6)

+CIS 184 Windows Professional Configuration (3)

+CIS 182 Windows Server Fundamentals I (3)